 These records can provide many details about people’s lives.

-Police gazettes are a good example of this.
-They were circulated to police stations and contained lists of crimes committed, escaped prisoners, warrants issued and court reports.
+Police gazettes were publications circulated to police stations and contained lists of crimes committed, escaped prisoners, warrants issued and court reports.
 Not all the people mentioned were on the wrong side of the law – information was published about the victims of crimes, too, and about missing persons.
+Children and young people who absconded from institutions were sometimes listed in gazettes.

 What information do I need to look for these records?

-You’ll need to search using a combination of these three things:
+You may need to search using a combination of:

 - the name of the person you are researching